Handy things for your Mounjaro journey

 Keeps your pen cool on days out or while travelling — handy given a pen lasts several weeks once in use.

-View on Amazon(opens in a new tab)Medication travel bag
+View on Amazon(opens in a new tab)AdvertisementMedication travel bag

 A discreet, padded bag to keep your pen, needles and a sharps bin together in one place.